KeepSafe/android-resource-remover/README.md

 android-resource-remover
 ========================

-A script which removes unused resources reported by [Android Lint](http://developer.android.com/tools/help/lint.html)
+android-resource-remover is utility that removes unused resources reported by [Android Lint](http://developer.android.com/tools/help/lint.html) from your project.
+The goal is to reduce your APK size and keep the app clean from unused stuff.

 ## Getting started
 Requirements: